mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 <!-- Link to Bevan / Learning Dimensions -->

 One way to align a computing learning with UDL principles involves teachers set learners meaningful projects, giving students access to suitable tools, inspiration and to sustain their motivation.
 Assessment would then follow the activities that students undertook using a mixture of the observation techniques listed above.
 Such observation is time consuming, as such teachers may need support to undertake detailed observation while you teach.

-**The Use of Concept Map and Learning Frameworks**

-In order to use structured observation a predetermined framework of the kind of behaviours, practices and concepts that suit the project work being undertaken is needed.
-One way that teachers can develop such frameworks is via the technique of Concept Maps.
-The NCCE have created a guide for teachers to create concept maps which focuses on more technical knowledge (http://tiny.cc/concept-map).
-You may wish to include other the coding practices in line with a more participatory definition of Computational Thinking that we have explored in this chapter.
-It is also a good idea to provide students with this framework to help them navigate their learning journey.
-The ability for students to monitor and assess their own work and progress is in line with both inclusive education and project-based approaches.
-I explore project approaches in another chapter of this book.
-The final part of this chapter looks at an activity to include inclusive approaches into your classroom using  Universal Design for Learning (UDL).

 <!-- Dom says...
 student often choose the level that is appropriate for them.